RetroReversing/retroReversing/pages/articles/HowItWorks/HowEmulatorsWork.md

 <iframe height="300" class="wow slideInLeft postImage" src="https://www.youtube.com/embed/NqTVANK7Mg8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

  <div markdown="1" class="rr-post-markdown">
 **Imran Nazar** goes over how and why he created a Commodore 64 emulator in Javascript.
-It is a very good introduction to the concepts of emulators but doesn't go into the specifics for how his emulator works.
+It is a very good introduction to the concepts of emulators such as the CPU loop, MMU and PPU but doesn't go into the specifics for how his emulator works in terms of code.
  </div>
 </section>